adaniel105/fastapi-blog/README.md

 - PostgreSQL,
 - passlib[bcrypt] for password hashing,
 - JWT for authentication
-- Alembic for data migrations
+- Alembic for data migration